fbzavaleta/ThingSpeaks_DataIngestor/README.md

 ```bash
 docker ps
 ```
 Now you need to check that all the containers have the status Up.
 The engine will be execute and insert your data to tythe mysql database, you can acess it through thye adminer, just type `http://localhost:8081/` on your browse.
-The database name is `data_sensors` ante the credencials are mysql default `root`
+The database name is `data_sensors` and the credencials are mysql default `root`

 All done!!
 If you have any doubt or suggestion, please contact me `benjamin.zavaleta@grieletlabs.com`